Embark on an unforgettable adventure to witness the wonders of Macquarie Island wildlife, where you are the visitor on their island!

-Macquarie island is an outlying part of Australia, and the park there is manned by Tasmanian Rangers year around.
+Macquarie Island is an outlying part of Australia, and the park there is manned by Tasmanian Rangers year around.
 It’s part of the Subantarctic Islands south of New Zealand.
 This island chain is a great stop on the way to Antarctica to break up the long journey.
-Macquarie is the real gem of the island chain, and is the only island in the chain that has humans on it.
+Macquarie is the real gem of the island chain and is the only island in the chain that has humans on it.
 There is a small research station there with rangers and scientists.
-However, none of these people are permanent inhabitants on Macquarie Island.
-The Australian Antarctic Division station is occupied year round.
+However, none of these people are permanent inhabitants of Macquarie Island.
+The Australian Antarctic Division station is occupied year-round.
 But the only access to the island is by sea and there are no harbors or landing facilities; it’s pretty remote.

 Why is Macquarie Island So Special?

 The rocks that form the island have been forced up from the ocean bed by the collision of two oceanic plates.
-This is the only place on Earth where mid-oceanic crustal rocks, formed on or below the sea-bed, are exposed above sea level.
-Essentially Macquarie literally rose from the sea, and it’s still rising by miniscule amounts each year.
+This is the only place on Earth where mid-oceanic crustal rocks, formed on or below the sea bed, are exposed above sea level.
+Essentially Macquarie literally rose from the sea, and it’s still rising by minuscule amounts each year.